Michaelswigart/Team-Profile_generator/README.md

      Team Profile Generator

   ##  Description
-    create a pro file team for you company
+    create a profile for your company employees
   ## Table of Contents
   * [Description](#description)
   * [Usage](#usage)